JeremyAube/AABBTreejs/README.md

 # AABB Tree
 Simple implementation of an AABB Tree (Axis Aligned Bounding Box Tree) to optimize collision detection

-The project now supports 2d and 3d shapes nativly.
-Mixing both within the same tree is not requemended.

 ## Documentations
 The TypeDoc generated documentation can be found at the following [here](https://jeremyaube.github.io/AABBTreejs/):